Question From ( 51 To 100 )

 E. Testicular feminization syndrome

-Answer: Antiphospholipid syndrome
+Answer: Antiphospholipid syndromeĀ

 Explanation

+History of Three Spontaneous Miscarriages and One Premature Childbirth: Recurrent pregnancy loss is a common feature of antiphospholipid syndrome.
+The syndrome is associated with thrombosis, including thrombosis of placental vessels, leading to complications such as recurrent miscarriages.
+Positive Anticardiolipin Antibodies and Lupus Anticoagulant: Antiphospholipid syndrome is characterized by the presence of specific autoantibodies, including anticardiolipin antibodies and lupus anticoagulant.
+These antibodies can contribute to thrombosis and adverse pregnancy outcomes.
+Association with Autoimmune Disorders: Antiphospholipid syndrome is often associated with autoimmune disorders, and the presence of these antibodies contributes to a hypercoagulable state.
 Other Options: The other options (A, C, D, E) are less likely based on the clinical context.
 Hemorrhagic syndrome (A) is unlikely given the history of thrombotic events.
 Stein-Leventhal syndrome (C) is associated with polycystic ovary syndrome, which may have different manifestations.
 Sheehan syndrome (D) is related to pituitary infarction after childbirth.
 Testicular feminization syndrome (E) is a genetic condition related to androgen insensitivity in individuals with a female phenotype despite having XY chromosomes.
+Antiphospholipid syndrome is an autoimmune disorder characterized by the presence of antiphospholipid antibodies, which can lead to thrombosis and adverse pregnancy outcomes.
+The clinical features often involve recurrent miscarriages, thrombosis, and the presence of specific autoantibodies. |

-89. A 44-year-old woman complains of generally feeling unwell, chills, a fever of 39°C, and constant burning pain, skin redness, and edema in the area of her left lower leg.
+89. A 44-year-old woman complains of generally feeling unwell, chills, a fever of 39Ā°C, and constant burning pain, skin redness, and edema in the area of her left lower leg.
 The onset of the disease she associates with a scratch on the skin of her left lower leg that she received two days ago.
 Objectively, in the middle third of the left lower leg, there is a bright area of skin hyperemia with clear borders raised above the unchanged skin.
 Moderate edema of soft tissues is observed, the soft tissues are painful during palpation.
 In the center of the hyperemic skin, there is a scab 2×0.2 cm in size that covers a small superficial wound.
 What complication of microtrauma of the left lower leg is observed in the patient?

-A. Acute purulent osteomyelitis
+A. Acute purulent osteomyelitisĀ

 B. Gas gangrene